Chuunie/Sadpanda-CSS/README.md

 If you are on chrome or a chromium based browser, you must uncomment the last few lines then create a new style in stylish, on the left you should see an option to import a style in the mozilla format, select that and paste the code into the box that appears.

-You must istall the font roboto: https://www.fontsquirrel.com/fonts/roboto
+You must istall the font roboto: https://www.fontsquirrel.com/fonts/roboto or replace roboto with a font of your choice.

 Colours can be easily changed at the top of the document to match your scheme.